Rendering data

 render_mapping

-Render a mapping (typically a dictionary) as a YAML-style block.
+Render a dictionary as a YAML-style mapping.

 Behavior